-- External reviewer for the following scientific journals: Biotropica, Bird Conservation International, International Journal of Primatology, Journal of Tropical Ecology, and Tropical Conservation Science.
+- External reviewer for the following scientific journals: Biotropica, Bird Conservation International, International Journal of Primatology, Journal of Tropical Ecology, Tropical Conservation Science, and Zoological Research.

 - External reviewer for Garland Science textbooks.

-- Scientific presentations and workshops at the Association for Tropical Biology and Conservation, and international hornbill and galliform conferences.
+- Scientific presentations and Chair of workshops at the Association for Tropical Biology and Conservation, and international hornbill and galliform conferences.